xlcollaborative/xlc-agreement/agreement.md

 ### Reporting Results

-To report a result, the contributor who solicited votes must [circulate](#circulating-messages) all the following within seven calendar days after the [deadline](#deadline):
+To report a result, the contributor who solicited votes must [circulate](#circulating-messages) a single message with all of these details within seven calendar days after the [deadline](#deadline):

 1.  all the information required to [solicit votes](#soliciting-votes)